-&lt;sup>6The reason for a different way of glossing Hurrian is that the example is taken from a different source, namely [105].
+6The reason for a different way of glossing Hurrian is that the example is taken from a different source, namely [101].

-$\langle \alpha_i : i < n \rangle$ and $\langle \beta_i : i < n \rangle$ are unifiable if for each i < n: $\alpha_i$ and $\beta_i$ are unifiable.
+So, not only a case name is specified but also a number, and this is done in each element of the sequence.
+However, we see also that sometimes number is not specified.
+This means that there is room for exceptions.
+For Martuthunira, for example, it seems right to assume that number marking for the intermediaries is not obligatory.
+(However, note that singular is not expressed in Martuthunira.)
+However, if number is not marked, the two registers are not identical.
+Hence we shall not speak of identity of registers but of unifiability.
+Two registers $\langle \alpha_i : i < n \rangle$ and $\langle \beta_i : i < n \rangle$ are unifiable if for each i < n: α_i and β_i are unifiable.
 Two elements are unifiable in Martuthunira if they carry the same case name, and they are unifiable in Hurrian if they carry the same case and number feature.
 This generates the complex sequences of case and number, if number is inside case.
 This seems to be the case.
 Note however that Hurrian plural marker -až can follow the possessive suffix.
-Therefore, en(i)=iff=až=uz (god-POSS:1-PL-ERG) can mean either 'my gods', 'our god' and even 'our gods' (sic!).
+Therefore, en(i)=iff=až=uz (god-poss:1-PL-ERG) can mean either 'my gods', 'our god' and even 'our gods' (sic!).
+7

 Notes on this section.
 Case stacking often does not appear in its pure form.
-Dench and Evans [28] note a number of exceptions to the norm.
+Dench and Evans [26] note a number of exceptions to the norm.
 There is for example a general rule banning the occurrence of two identical morphemes next to each other.
 This can lead to one of them being lost or one of them being replaced by the other or the whole sequence being replaced by a portmanteau morph.
 These complications must however be dealt with by the morphology.

-&lt;sup>7This is taken from Wilhelm [105].
-There are a number of apparent inconsistencies such as the translation 'our gods' which would seem to require two plural suffixes, another being that iff is glossed as 1SGPoss, which in our notation is Poss:1.sg.
+7This is taken from Wilhelm [101].
+There are a number of apparent inconsistencies such as the translation 'our gods' which would seem to require two plural suffixes, another being that iff is glossed as 1SGPoss, which in our notation is poss:1.sg.
 But this flatly contradicts the translation 'our god(s)'.